MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 So, instead of setting up separate general ledger accounts for each department and project, you can use dimensions as a basis for analysis and avoid having to create a complicated chart of accounts structure.

 In financial analysis, a dimension is data you add to a G/L entry as a kind of marker.
 This data is used to group G/L entries with similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
 You can use dimensions on entries in journals, documents, and budgets.

-For more information, see [Analyze Data by Dimensions](bi-how-analyze-data-dimension.md)
+To learn more, go to [Analyze Data by Dimensions](bi-how-analyze-data-dimension.md).

 ### Analyzing cash flow